Have you picked all the parts for a brand new PC, but can’t decide on how much RAM (Random Access Memory) you need?

 However, we recommend going up to at least 32 GB, depending on the complexity of your project and the resolution of your textures.

-Most creative professionals will often have multiple applications open in the background as part of their workflow – making 32 GB RAM quite important for a professional C4D workstation.
+Most creative professionals will often have multiple applications open simultaneously as part of their workflow – making 32 GB RAM or more quite important for a professional C4D workstation.

 You can also check our best Cinema 4D workstation build for more information.